MicrosoftDocs/memdocs/sccm/sum/deploy-use/manage-office-365-proplus-updates.md

 ## Deploy Office 365 updates
-Starting in Configuration Manager version 1706 Office 365 client updates have moved to the **Office 365 Client Management** >**Office 365 Updates** node.  move will not impact your ADR configuration.
+Starting in Configuration Manager version 1706 Office 365 client updates have moved to the **Office 365 Client Management** >**Office 365 Updates** node.
+This move will not impact your current ADR configuration.

 Use the following steps to deploy Office 365 updates with Configuration Manager: